 Introduction

-This document is a vector product specification for encoding VTS Information Service (VTS-INS).
+This document is a vector product specification for encoding VTS Digital Information Service (VTS-DIS).

-IALA Guideline 1089 on Provision of Vessel Traffic Services (INS, TOS, NAS) guidance on the delivery of the three different types of services provided by a VTS: Information Service (INS), Traffic Organization Service (TOS) and Navigational Assistance Service (NAS).
+IALA Guideline 1089 on Provision of Vessel Traffic Services (INS, TOS, NAS) provides guidance on the delivery of the three different types of services provided by a Vessel Traffic Service (VTS): Information Service (INS), Traffic Organization Service (TOS) and Navigational Assistance Service (NAS).

-n information service provided by a VTS is defined as “a service to ensure that essential information becomes available in time for on-board navigational decision-making.”
+According to resolution A.857(20) on Guidelines for Vessel Traffic Services, an information service provided by a VTS is defined as “a service to ensure that essential information becomes available in time for on-board navigational decision-making.”

-“he information service is provided by broadcasting information at fixed times and intervals or when deemed necessary by the VTS or at the request of a vessel, and may include for example reports on the position, identity and intentions of other traffic, waterway conditions, weather, hazards, or any other factors that may influence the vessel's transit.”
+Resolution A.857(20) also states that “the information service is provided by broadcasting information at fixed times and intervals or when deemed necessary by the VTS or at the request of a vessel, and may include for example reports on the position, identity and intentions of other traffic, waterway conditions, weather, hazards, or any other factors that may influence the vessel's transit.”

+IALA Guideline G1089 “Provision of Vessel Traffic Services (VTS)” provides guidance for the provision of VTS to participating ships in a harmonized manner in accordance with internationally approved guidelines and IALA Standards.

+IMO Resolution A.1158(32) states that:

+“The purpose of VTS is to contribute to the safety of life at sea, improve the safety and efficiency of navigation and support the protection of the environment within a VTS area by mitigating the development of unsafe situations through:

+providing timely and relevant information on factors that may influence ship movements and assist onboard decision-making.

+monitoring and managing ship traffic to ensure the safety and efficiency of ship movements.

+responding to developing unsafe situations.